 Is it any good?

-That's definitely a little something for everyone: This is an adventure story, a history lesson, and a coming-of-age tale all wrapped up into one.
+There's definitely a little something for everyone here: This is an adventure story, a history lesson, and a coming-of-age tale all wrapped up into one.
 There's even a little bit of mystery (who is sabotaging the Flash?) -- and a hint of romance, thanks to a strong-willed female journalist who comes along for the ride.
 Readers who are paying close attention will find some interesting historical details about life around the turn of the century, and those familiar with Verne's original story will appreciate how details from the first book are worked into this sequel.
 But even those just looking for a fun, fast-moving story to race through will find plenty to hold their interest as Harry and his traveling companions face arrest, kidnapping, vandals -- and worst of all, the threat of losing the bet.

 Families can talk about...